palisades-lakes/faster-multimethods/docs/lookup.md

 Instead, a possibly mysterious looking exception will be thrown some time later.
-You can use `palisades.lakes.multimethods\legal-dispatch-value?` in your dispatch function, permanently if you can afford to cost, or at least in unit tests, and during development or debugging.)
+You can use `palisades.lakes.multimethods\legal-dispatch-value?` in your dispatch function, permanently if you can afford the cost, or at least in unit tests, and during development or debugging.)

 ## legal dispatch values